RaysceneNS/rayscenens.github.io/_posts/2017-06-07-Insert-Audit-Information-In_your-Entities.md

 }
 ```

-To use this interface we override the SaveChanges() method on our DBContext so that we call a new method AuditEntities()
+To use this interface we override the SaveChanges() method on our DBContext so that we now call a new method AuditEntities() that is inserted into the usual process of change detection and save.

 ```c#
 public override int SaveChanges()